Are Student Loans Haram or Halal?

 The current UK student loan system doesn’t cater well for Muslim students.
 Every year, more than 12,000 Muslim students pay for their own tuition or avoid going to uni altogether.
 80% feel conflicted about taking out a student loan, leading to mental health concerns.

 The UK government has agreed to provide Sharia-compliant student finance, known as Alternative Student Finance (ASF).
-This model will be based on takaful, an established practice in Islamic finance based on interest-free lending and borrowing.
+This model will be based on takaful, an established practice in global and UK Islamic finance based on interest-free lending and borrowing.

 However, there’s no news yet as to when this new finance model will actually be available.
 So for the time being, would-be Muslim students must make difficult decisions around how to finance their education.